 NOTE: Before starting this tutorial, you should have installed and set up JITX.

-We'll go from zero JITX experience to a ready-to-order PCBA design.
+We'll go from zero JITX experience to a ready-to-order printed circuit board assembly (PCBA) design.

 To do that, we'll design a parametric power regulator circuit: